 - the space closest to the handicapped ramp at the rear of the building in the staff lot

-The main entrance of the building brings you into the first floor which has Customer Service, Reference, the Computer Learning Center and Help Desk, Friends Booksale and Literacy Office.
+The main entrance of the building brings you into the first floor which has Customer Service, Reference, adult study rooms, main floor Classroom AB, a computer lab, and offices for Education & Literacy Services.

-The elevator with the blue door near the main entrance will take you to the lower level where the Ray Bradbury Room, the Children’s Department, the Early Learning Center (ELC), Rm4U, the North Shore Gas Adult Literacy Classroom, the Children’s Literacy Room and the Kevin Gorter Tutoring Room are located.
+The elevator with the blue door near the main entrance will take you to the lower level where the Ray Bradbury Room, the Children’s Department, the Early Learning Center (ELC), the Literacy Suite, and the Children’s Literacy Classroom are located.

 Services and Materials